 How NOT to get rid of mice and rats

 Poison can cause the mouse or rat to suffer before dying.
 These guys are just trying to survive like all creatures, so if you must resort to killing them the least we can do is be humane about it.
 But poison don’t just affect the rodent you are killing.
 It can have a devastating affect on other local wildlife.
 After the mouse or rat eats the poison, it can take days to die.
-Meanwhile it gets slower and more lethargic, and becomes and even easier to catch meal for hawks, owls or neighborhood cat.
-Rodenticides have become a huge problem for predatory birds, and if they are feeing their young a whole family can be wiped out.
+Meanwhile it gets slower and more lethargic, and becomes even easier for hawks, owls or neighborhood cat to catch.
+Then the predator gets sick and usually dies as well.
+Rodenticides have become a huge problem for predatory birds like owls, and if they are feeing their young a whole family can be wiped out.

 2. Glue traps